Updated on 2025-12-05 GMT+08:00

 Scenarios

-After you create a GeminiDB Redis instance, you can bind an EIP to it to allow external access.
-If later you want to prohibit external access, you can also unbind the EIP from the DB instance.
+After you create a GeminiDB Redis instance, you can bind an EIP to its node to allow external access.
+If later you want to prohibit external access, you can also unbind the EIP.

 • To change the EIP that has been bound to a node, unbind it from the node first.